-My first forays into teaching were as a TA for two summer field programs in geology, through the University of Georgia (Interdisciplinary Field Program and Field School).
+AT PREVIOUS INSTITUTIONS, my first forays into teaching were as a TA for two summer field programs in geology, through the University of Georgia (Interdisciplinary Field Program and Field School).
 During my time in Hawaii, I also taught two sections of GG101 lab and developed in-class experiments for the GG300 Volcanology course.
-To build on these past experiences, I completed a teaching seminar course at Brown in Fall 2018.
-I look forward to continued learning about new ways to communicate science and become a more effective teacher.
-I’ve also become involved with DEEPS STEP, an effort by our department at Brown to engage with K-12 teachers and students at local Providence schools.
-We design and teach lesson plans that feed into the goal of fully implementing the Next Generation Science Standards recently adopted by Rhode Island.
+To build on these past experiences, I completed a teaching seminar course at Brown in Fall 2018 and became a coordinator for DEEPS STEP, an effort by our department at Brown to engage with K-12 teachers and students at local Providence schools.
+We designed and taught lesson plans that fed into the goal of fully implementing the Next Generation Science Standards adopted by Rhode Island.

 A group of students from my 101L class, on a field trip to Big Island, HI (I’m in my typical field tie-dye).
 They had a great time exploring pāhoehoe flows, lava tubes, the glow from Kīlauea’s summit lava lake, and petroglyphs carved by early Hawaiians.